US agrees to pay billions to Marines affected by toxic water

 “This is good news,” said retired Marine Master Sgt.
 Jerry Ensminger, whose daughter Janey was born in 1976 while he was stationed at Lejeune.
 Janey died from leukemia at age 9.
 Ensminger now heads a veterans group, The Few, The Proud, The Forgotten, which advocates for those seeking disability compensation.

-“This has been a hard, long slog,” said Ensminger, who says the government must go further in covering additional diseases.
+“This has been a hard, long slog,” said Ensminger, who argues the government must go further in covering additional diseases.
 “This is not the end of the issue.”

-The new rule being officially announced Friday covers active duty, Reserve and National Guard members who developed one of eight diseases: adult leukemia, aplastic anemia, bladder cancer, kidney cancer, liver cancer, multiple myeloma, non-Hodgkin’s lymphoma and Parkinson’s disease.
+The new rule announced Friday covers active duty, Reserve and National Guard members who developed one of eight diseases: adult leukemia, aplastic anemia, bladder cancer, kidney cancer, liver cancer, multiple myeloma, non-Hodgkin’s lymphoma and Parkinson’s disease.

-Documents uncovered by veterans groups over the years suggest Marine leaders were slow to respond when tests first found evidence of contaminated ground water at Camp Lejeune in the early 1980s.
+Documents uncovered by veterans groups over the years suggest Marine leaders were slow to respond when tests first found evidence of contaminated groundwater at Camp Lejeune in the early 1980s.
 Some drinking water wells were closed in 1984 and 1985, after further testing confirmed contamination from leaking fuel tanks and an off-base dry cleaner.
 The Marine Corps has said the contamination was unintentional, occurring when federal law didn’t limit toxins in drinking water.

 The 246-square-mile military training complex was established in 1941.
 The new federal rule covers Camp Lejeune and Marine Corps Air Station New River, including satellite camps and housing areas.